 Section 4.
 President.
 It shall be the duty of the President to preside at all meetings of the Association and to perform all duties incident to the office of President and such other duties as may be prescribed from time to time by the Board of Directors.

 Section 5.
-President-Elect.
-The President-Elect shall become informed of all the duties incident to the office of President and shall perform those duties which the Board of Directors may determine from time to time.
-In the absence of the President, or in the event of his inability or refusal to act, the Board of Directors shall designate the President-Elect to perform the duties of the President, and when so acting shall have all the powers of and be subject to all the restrictions upon the President.
+Vice President.
+The Vice President shall become informed of all the duties incident to the office of President and shall perform those duties which the Board of Directors may determine from time to time.
+In the absence of the President, or in the event of his inability or refusal to act, the Board of Directors shall designate the Vice President to perform the duties of the President, and when so acting shall have all the powers of and be subject to all the restrictions upon the President.

 Section 7.
 Treasurer.
 The Treasurer shall have charge and custody of, and be responsible for, all funds and securities and financial records of the Association; receive and give receipts for moneys due and payable to the Association from any source whatsoever, and deposit all such moneys in the name of the Association in such banks, trust companies or other depositories as shall be selected in accordance with the provisions of Article VII of these bylaws; and in general perform all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned by the President or by the Board of Directors.
 The Treasurer shall provide an annual financial report to the members.

-Section 9.
+Section 8.
 Additional Duties.
-All officers shall perform such other duties as from time to time to be determined by the President or by the Board of Directors
+All officers shall perform such other duties as from time to time to be determined by the President or by the Board of Directors.

 Section 1.
 Permanent Committees.
 The Association shall have the following permanent committees which shall report to and be responsible to the Board of Directors:

 (a) Legislative for the purpose of participating in the legislative process to further the interests of the Association and keep the membership informed of developments and engage a lobbyist as needed.